Spectral networks and Fenchel-Nielsen coordinates: Monodromy representations

 \subsubsection{Complexified shear coordinates}

-So far we have constructed $\cW$-framed $SL(2)$ representations for Fock-Goncharov networks in terms of abelian data.
-Now let us discuss how the shear coordinates are explicitly realized in terms of the abelian data.
+So far we have constructed the $SL(2)$-representation $\rho$ for a Fock-Goncharov network in terms of abelian data.
+Now let us discuss how the Fock-Goncharov coordinates are explicitly realized in terms of the abelian data.

-Recall the definition of the shear coordinates reviewed in \S\ref{ssec:FGcoord}, which assigns one shear coordinate to each edge of the ideal triangulation corresponding to the network.
-In our case this triangulation has six edges; we label the shear coordinates for these edges $\cZ_1, \ldots, \cZ_6$ as illustrated in Figure~\ref{fig:FG-spectral-network-SU2Nf4-shear}.
+Recall the definition of the Fock-Goncharov coordinates reviewed in \S\ref{ssec:FGcoord}, which assigns one Fock-Goncharov coordinate to each edge of the ideal triangulation corresponding to the network.
+In our case this triangulation has six edges; we label the Fock-Goncharov coordinates for these edges $\cZ_1, \ldots, \cZ_6$ as illustrated in Figure~\ref{fig:FG-spectral-network-SU2Nf4-shear}.
 For instance,

-Here $s'_3$ and $s''_3$ represent the parallel transport of the section $s_3$ along two inequivalent paths in the two triangles on either side of the edge labeled by the shear coordinate $\cZ_2$.
+Here $s'_3$ and $s''_3$ represent the parallel transport of the section $s_3$ along two inequivalent paths in the two triangles on either side of the edge labeled by the coordinate $\cZ_2$.

 \insfigscaled{FG-spectral-network-SU2Nf4-shear}{0.5}{Ideal triangulation (in dark green) on the four-punctured sphere, and the corresponding shear coordinates $\cZ_1, \ldots, \cZ_6$. }